 A chilling tale of romance and somewhat of revenge, this book enthralls you with its multiple twists and turns throughout.
 The book circles around the very sheltered young man, Philip and his cousin, Rachel who also happens to be his uncle’s widow.
 He is to say the very least confused by his emotions for Rachel – should he be blaming her for his uncle’s death or should he let himself get swept away by her irresistible womanly charms.

-What I especially loved about the book is how your perception of a person is bound to change many a times through the plot and you do not hate it at all.
+What I especially loved about the book is how your perception of a person is bound to change many times through the plot and you do not hate it at all.
 You love every bloody bit and can’t stop reading it at all.

 So go ahead and get that book if you haven’t already!
 It deserves more than just a read!